-Most players will spend weeks, even months, researching and finding the perfect tennis racquet for their style of play.
-However, when it comes to choosing the best string and tension, it’s often an impulse decision that’s made in a matter of minutes or left to the stringer to decide.
+However, when it comes to choosing the best string (and tension), it’s often an impulse decision or afterthought that’s made in minutes or left to the stringer to decide.

 Success in tennis comes from the best ‘marriage’ of the player, racquet and string.
 A stiffer racquet may need a softer string for balance and a more flexible racquet may easily accommodate a firmer string type.
 Get it right and you’ll enjoy comfort and control.
 Get it wrong and you’ll end up with tennis elbow.